The Grace Gawler Institute - Cancer Care Disruptors

-These disruptors rock the boat; replacing old business models with new effectiveness.
+Disruptors are Change Agents who rock the boat, replacing old business models with more effective ones.

-Similarly, the Grace Gawler Institute, via our Cancer Navigation Service is disrupting traditional, fragmented, outdated models of cancer medicine & care.
+Our Global Cancer Navigation Service, disrupts traditional, fragmented, outdated models of cancer medicine & care.

-That truth being – standards of cancer care vary globally; e.g. medicines approved in the USA may take years to be approved in Australia, NZ or the UK).
+FACT: Standards of cancer care vary globally; e.g. medicines approved in the USA may take years to be approved in Australia, NZ (or the UK).
 Some treatments such as PBT (Proton Beam Therapy) may never come to AU & NZ.

 Most often today, your treatment plan doesn’t have all that much to do with you specifically.
 It’s identical to what doctors would hand over to essentially anyone with the same condition — your neighbour, the hot dog vendor at Wrigley Field, or the prime minister of Bangladesh.
 GENOME MAG read more

-Good News: Our Cancer Navigation Service is here to guide – especially when your hospital can’t help anymore – We’ve always got your back:
+Our Cancer Navigation Service can help you access Precision Medicine NOW – especially when your hospital can’t help anymore – We’ve always got your back:

 Then came Pharmaco-genomics – these tests can measure how we metabolise medicines (and supplements).
-The tests showed us that unless cancer medicines were genetically targeted or personalised, they would experience a high failure rate.
+The tests showed us that unless cancer medicines were genetically targeted or personalised, they would experience a higher failure rate.

 Global Alliance: For many decades we (GGI) have been adding innovative cancer doctors & clinics to our global alliance.
 Therefore; we are ideally positioned to help patients access targeted treatments based on their tumour’s genetic signature; increasing the probability of positive outcomes.